-

 Platforms

 In front of the main stage, to the left of the stage (facing the stage), you'll find two platforms for wheelchair users and people with short stature, with a maximum of one companion.
 The platform is accessible via a ramp.
-Depending on capacity, guests with disabilities but not wheelchairs may also be able to use it.
 Wheelchair-accessible portable restrooms are also located directly next to the platforms, available to our Special Needs Camp guests, regardless of their disability.

 -